-''' java weblogic.Deployer -adminurl http://localhost:7001 -user weblogic -password weblogic -start -name myTestDeployment '''
+''' java weblogic.Deployer -adminurl http://localhost:7001 -username weblogic -password weblogic -start -name myTestDeployment '''

-Deploying Shared Java EE Libraries and Dependent Applications
+6.11 Deploying Shared Java EE Libraries and Dependent Applications

-Java EE library support in WebLogic Server provides an easy way to share one or more Java EE modules or JAR files among multiple Enterprise Applications.
-A Java EE library is a stand-alone Java EE module, multiple Java EE modules packaged in an Enterprise Application (EAR), or a plain JAR file that is registered with the Java EE application container upon deployment.
-After a Java EE library has been registered, you can deploy Enterprise Applications that reference the library.
+Java EE library support in WebLogic Server provides an easy way to share one or more Java EE modules or JAR files among multiple Enterprise applications.
+A Java EE library is a standalone Java EE module, multiple Java EE modules packaged in an Enterprise application (EAR), or a plain JAR file that is registered with the Java EE application container upon deployment.
+After a Java EE library has been registered, you can deploy Enterprise applications that reference the library.
 Each referencing application receives a copy of the shared Java EE library module(s) on deployment, and can use those modules as if they were packaged as part of the application itself.

-- Note: Oracle documentation and WebLogic Server utilities use the term library to refer to both Java EE libraries and optional packages.
-Optional packages are called out only when necessary. - "Understanding Deployment Behavior for Shared Libraries" on page 6-23 - "Registering Libraries with WebLogic Server" on page 6-24 - "Specifying Library Versions at Deployment" on page 6-24 - "Deploying Applications That Reference Libraries" on page 6-25
+Note: Oracle documentation and WebLogic Server utilities use the term library to refer to both Java EE libraries and optional packages.
+Optional packages are called out only when necessary.

+- Section 6.11.1, "Understanding Deployment Behavior for Shared Libraries" - Section 6.11.2, "Registering Libraries with WebLogic Server" - Section 6.11.3, "Specifying Library Versions at Deployment" - Section 6.11.4, "Deploying Applications That Reference Libraries"

-Understanding Deployment Behavior for Shared Libraries
+6.11.1 Understanding Deployment Behavior for Shared Libraries